 Each person you invited will receive an email invitation.
 They'll need to accept this invitation in order to successfully join your team.

-Your colleagues will then be prompted to sign in to Dropbox again on their devices; they should use the same email address they used to join the team.
+Your colleagues will then be prompted to log in to Dropbox again on their devices.
+They should use the same email address they used to join the team.

-Note: When your colleagues first sign in and open the Dropbox folder, they may not have all of the necessary files in their accounts.
+Note: When your colleagues first log in and open the Dropbox folder, they may not have all of the necessary files in their accounts.
 You’ll need to share the appropriate folders with them.

 Step 5: Set permissions for your folders

-Since we’ve remotely signed out and deleted files from any extra devices connected to your account, you should be the only one who's able to see the files and folders in your account.
+Since you’ve remotely logged out and deleted files from any extra devices connected to your account, you should be the only one who's able to see the files and folders in your account.
 You can make sure that your folder structure and permissions are exactly how you like them before sharing them with the rest of the team.